smaclell/smaclell.github.io/_drafts/crafting-code-with-csharp.md

 is not only recommended, it is enforced by marking most classes as ``sealed``:

 {% highlight csharp %}
-public sealed class CantTouchThis { }
+public sealed class CantTouchThis { ... }
 {% endhighlight %}

-Marking classes as ``sealed`` prevent the class from being inherited from which stop inheritance abuse.
+Marking classes as ``sealed`` prevent the class from being inherited.
+This stops inheritance abuse.
 To be honest, I think it is overkill since there are very few cases where you need to explicitly block inheritance.
 More often than not you don't have to worry about it.
 People don't willy nilly start inheriting from classes when none of the methods can be overridden and there